Create a streamlined mobile app to facilitate better and quicker matched pet adoptions (and fosters).

 - Single input to upload and disperse information

 For the sake of this exercise, I’ll be focusing on the mobile app for the adopters.
-When time permits, I fully expect to build out the shelter-side dashboard (graphic on right) to round out the experience.
+When time permits, I fully expect to build out the shelter-side dashboard to round out the offerings.

 [Note: this step can be skipped, but the will negate the most powerful feature of the platform]

-- How do we get from Point A to Point B?
+- How do I get from Point A to Point B?

-- How can we “fail fast” and get dialed in?
+- How can I “fail fast” and get dialed in?

-Additionally, some people did not want to sign up and go through the on-boarding process initially, so it was good that the “SKIP” button exists.
+Additionally, some people did not want to sign up and go through the on-boarding process initially, so the “SKIP” button was introduced.